-3.6 Associates
+3.3 Associates

 Associates are those entities in which the Company has significant influence, but not control or joint control, over the financial and operating policies of these entities.
-Significant influence is presumed to exist when the Company holds 20% or more of the voting power of another entity.

 Investment in associates are accounted for at cost less impairment losses.